isomerpages/moe-edgefieldsec/_future-ready/Research (Evidence based Design).md

 ### Sketchnoting

-Edgefield Secondary started with Sketchnoting since 2017 during the Secondary 1 Level Camp where students were introduced to the fundamentals of Sketchnoting.
-Sketchnoting, according to research, allows a person to retain information better and longer when there is an accompanying visual text (Medina, 2008).
+Since 2017, Edgefield Secondary has embraced Sketchnoting as a powerful tool for learning, starting with our Secondary 1 Level Camp.
+During the camp, students are introduced to the fundamentals of Sketchnoting—a method that combines visual elements with text to enhance comprehension and memory.
+Research shows that people retain information better and for longer periods when it is accompanied by visuals (Medina, 2008).

-Besides the use of the Mike Rhodes Sketchnote Handbook to craft lessons for the Level Camp workshop, a survey was also conducted at the end of the level camps to improve the workshop further.
-Students went through rigorous practices about the fundamentals of Sketchnoting during the workshop.
-Later in 2018, Sketchnoting@EFSS also branched out with Sketchnoting newsletters and further resources for students.
+Drawing inspiration from The Sketchnote Handbook by Mike Rohde, we have designed a series of engaging lessons for our students.
+The workshops include rigorous practice sessions that focus on mastering the basics of Sketchnoting, which students then apply as a dynamic method of note-taking across their subjects.

-We seek to develop our students’ potential and interest to learn and take ownership of their learning through Sketchnoting.
+By integrating Sketchnoting into their learning process, we aim to cultivate our students’ curiosity, foster their creativity, and empower them to take ownership of their learning journey.

 ----